 We actively promote and celebrate our love of reading through our vibrant environment, reading for pleasure areas, focussed whole school assemblies and celebration days.
 In addittion to this, our parent community are actively involved and regularly attend our workshops, open mornings and demonstration lessons.

-In Key Stage One, a variety of strategies are used to support the teaching of reading, as we recognise that all learners are individual in their approach when securing their skills.
-Therefore, teachers use a variety of decoding skills such as phonics and picture cues to ensure all pupils become competent and confident readers who enjoy the written word.
+In Key Stage One, we recognise that all learners are individual in their approach when securing their skills.
+Therefore, teachers use a variety of decoding skills such as phonics and picture cues.

-Our Phonic teaching happens on a daily basis and is taught in small, fluid groups which are based on frequent assessment so that they are reactive to the changing needs of learners.
+Our expert Phonic teaching happens on a daily basis and is taught in small, fluid groups which are based on frequent assessment so that they are reactive to the changing needs of learners.
 We use the Letters & Sounds programme to ensure the progressive development of skills, so that pupils can decode effectively.
 In their Literacy learning; pupils are provided with the opportunity to develop and embed these key skills.

-Independent reading books support children at an individual level and are carefully chosen by teachers to aid and challenge our pupils.
+Independent reading books support children at an individual level and are carefully chosen by teachers to aid and challenge our pupils with their phonic learning.
 We use a variety of different texts from our Cogenhoe Whole School Reading Spine to enable our children to develop a love of reading and enjoy sharing these with our parents and carers on a weekly basis.

 Please see our list of suggested texts below for your children to enjoy at home: